Leatherman Wingman Review

 The REV is the closest model in comparison and has a lot of the same features as the Wingman.
 The main difference between the two models is the fact that the Wingman offers spring-action pliers and cutters while the REV does not.
 In our personal opinion, the spring-action abilities of this model are worth the extra few bucks you’ll have to pay.

-We were actually a bit surprised at the quality of the tool compared to some of the better models, mainly due to the fact that the Wingman is almost $100 less than some of the more advanced models available.
-We probably wouldn’t rely on the Wingman for constant everyday use, but as an addition to your everyday carry arsenal, we have no problem carrying it around.
+We were actually a bit surprised at the high quality of the tool compared to some of the better models, mainly due to the fact that the Wingman is almost $100 less than some of the more advanced models available.
+We probably wouldn’t rely on the Wingman for constant everyday use, but as an addition to your EDC arsenal, we’d have no problem carrying it around.

 Things We Liked